When he was aged four Sean and Liz noticed he wasn’t progressing in his gymnastics class.

 Sean and Liz took James on holiday to Ireland where a physiotherapist family friend noticed he had significant muscle weakness.
 Returning to their doctors they were sent to have blood tests four days before their twins were due to be delivered.

 We took him for the blood test on 23.12.13 blissfully ignorant of what was to come, our whole world was then shattered when we had a phone call that same evening reporting high Creatinine Kinase levels.

 Sean and Liz had no means of knowing what this meant as hadn’t yet met with a consultant.
 The caller advised they couldn’t elaborate but it was something to do with muscles.

 We were left to google high Creatinine Kinase levels on the internet to read the devastating truth, Duchenne muscular dystrophy.

-Since they became a family fund in 2015, I Fight For James have raised an incredible £50,000.
+Since they became a family fund in 2015, I Fight For James have raised over £90,000.
 From events such as skydiving, The London Marathon, Christmas fairs, team zip wire and organising their own Move a Mile for Muscles event at the Torbay Velopark.